shanzson/Wicked-Attack-Vectors-Audit-Checklist/README.md

 - Can collusion of different roles - such as borrower, lender and liquidator - pull off a heist?
 - Does the contract allow payment in any token like a shitcoin?
 - Is there any way to lock the tokens forever in the contract?
 Such as by breaking the flow in which the contract functions are supposed to be called.
+- safetransferFrom address(this) to another address is a bad idea, if no approve is used in the contract code.